Greater Western Sydney Central Council

 - Glenwood/Stanhope Gardens Bl John XXIII – Conference President Bernard Louis

-- Winston Hills St Paul the Apostle – Conference President Bryan Flaherty
+- Winston Hills St Paul the Apostle – Conference President Sam Formosa

 Central Council Events

-Vinnies Western Sydney Community Sleepout 2021 is being held on:
+Vinnies Western Sydney Community Sleepout was held on Friday 27 August, 2021.

 Central Council News